It turns out people can change

 First the bad news.
 If you are an NFL running back, you are probably “over the hill” by your 30th birthday.
 Your body has taken such a pounding that it just can’t do what it used to do.
 You can’t burst around the edge for a first down the way you used to.

 Unless you’re Emmitt Smith, who ran for an incredible 18,355 yards over a 15-year career.

 But the good news is that most of us are not NFL running backs, or any kind of professional athlete.
 Unless you were an elite athlete in college, you can probably get in the best physical shape of your adult life in your 40s, 50s, and beyond.
 Yes, it gets harder, but it can be done.

 And if age doesn’t prevent you from improving your physical fitness, then you know it can’t prevent you from improving your other skills.
 There is no reason getting older should stop you from becoming a better public speaker, a better salesman, a better manager, etc. You can even learn how Twitter and Periscope work.

 Which leads me to . . .

 7. People can change

-If you have a daughter in the 10-18 year age range, you probably know the line “we aren’t saying you can change him, ‘cause people don’t really change.”
+If you have kids or grandkids who like Frozen (or maybe you just like it), you probably know the line “we aren’t saying you can change him, ‘cause people don’t really change.”
 And if not, you’ve still encountered the sort of pop psychology that says after a certain age people don’t really change.

 But physical fitness teaches you this isn’t necessarily true about skills and talents.